How to Get Around Brno

 For times, schedules and routes, see the search engine: https://jizdnirady.idnes.cz/brno/spojeni/ (possible to switch it to English or German).

-It is also available as mobile application Czech Public Transport IDOS with English version.
+It is also available as the mobile application Czech Public Transport IDOS with an English version.
 For schedules in Brno, GPS location of vehicles and information about transport irregularities you can try the DPMBinfo application.